niklaswretblad/the-search-app/README.md

 # Get Started Guide

-This project consists of "The Search", a surf spot tool application.
+This project consists of "The Search", a tool for saving information about your own defined surfspots on a map!
 It consists of an Android mobile application and a Python Flask backend.
 Follow the instructions below to download, build, and run both the Android app and the backend.

 ---